Konica Minolta Logo

 What is Konica Minolta?

 An international holding with headquarters in Tokyo.
-Main products: photocopiers, printers (AccurioPress, bizhub), faxes, diagnostic medical photo equipment (Sensing), ready-made solutions for business (Education Solutions, Workplace Hub).
+Main products: photocopiers, printers (AccurioPress, bizhub), faxes, diagnostic medical imaging equipment (Sensing), ready-made business solutions (Education Solutions, Workplace Hub).
 The company employs 44 thousand people.

 1937 – 1957

-- expansion, growth, increasing the number of products, customers, and sales outlets.
+• expansion, growth, and an increase in the number of products, customers, and sales outlets.

-The sound of Minolta is similar to the name of the company adopted in 1931 – Molta (Mechanismus Optik und Linsen von Tashima).
+The sound of Minolta is similar to the company name adopted in 1931, Molta (Mechanismus Optik und Linsen von Tashima).
 This is a German abbreviation, as the advanced optical technologies were adopted by the Japanese businessman from the German partner (Heilemann) and optics specialist (Neumann).
 Therefore, the word Minolta could be a compound of: Min(iatur) (the camera was very compact), O(ptik), L(insen), and Ta(shima) (the founder’s last name).

 1957 – 1978